uxrecipe/uxrecipe.github.io/README.md

 # UX RECIPE

+## What's new

+**Current version: 0.0.2**

++ I added a popover for the hashtag, incentivizing users to discover more resources.
+It opens after 10 seconds delays (last 5 seconds) after the page loads, but can be opened manually at any time.
++ Now you can reset your selections.
+The checkboxes return
++ Small text modifications

 ## About the project

 This project is a personal manifesto against **the objectification of the term "UX"**.
 It's more than UI, it's more than a PSD file.